-The service desk will have two staff positions.
+The service desk will have two staff positions, one for Circulation Services and the other for Information and Children's Services.
 The desk needs to be highly visible, occupying a central point in the public space.
 Staff will move back and forth between the desk and the public spaces, patrol the open areas and keep an eye on activity throughout the library.

-Both staff positions will need to accommodate an online computer workstation, barcode reader, built-in CPU, a telephone handset and slotted storage for cards and materials.
+The circulation staff position will need to accommodate an online computer workstation, barcode reader, built-in CPU, a telephone handset and slotted storage for cards and materials.
+The Information/Children's Services position will need space for a computer workstation.
 The positions will share a printer.
-Space for a cash register centrally located on the counter is required, although the Library is investigating the use of cash drawers as part of a new integrated library system that will replace the current ILS.
+Space for a cash register centrally located on the counter is required.